davidpedrero/e-commerce-site/README.md

-A fully functional demo E-commerce web application built using the MERK stack!
+A fully functional demo E-commerce web application built using the MERK stack.
+Try it out!